wp-plugins/reference-2-wiki/readme.txt

 = 0.2 =

-* full redesign with PHP namespaces and classes
+* full redesign with PHP namespaces and classes (supports with PHP 5.3.0)
 * change source structure to the full Wordpress Codex
 * renaming language namespace